PowerBook 500 series: Impact on the industry

+The PowerBook 500 series was the first portable computer series to include several features that would later became common in portable computers, including 16-bit stereo audio at 44.1 kHz, built-in stereo speakers, a trackpad, Ethernet connectivity (through AAUI), and intelligent nickel–metal hydride battery packs with onboard circuitry to monitor battery condition.
+The processor was installed on a daughter card, allowing the CPU module to be replaced.

+Within Apple's PowerBook lineup, the series introduced several additional features, including a standard Motorola 68LC040 processor, an optional PowerPC 603e processor upgrade, 10.4-inch displays, dual-scan displays, and PC Card support through an expansion module.
+The computer had two battery bays, one of which included a PDS connector that could be used with expansion modules.
+The bay could accept devices such as Ethernet adapters and video cards.

+Other features included a separate battery for maintaining system sleep and clock functions, a full-size keyboard with function keys, support for sleep mode while connected to an external monitor, and battery contact covers included with the battery packs.

 Engineering

 Variations across the range

 Although the 500 "Blackbird" prototypes were black, only one of the five production models was completely black; that was the 550c, sold only in Japan.
 The 550c differed from the four two-tone grey models in a few other key respects as well, including a larger active-matrix color screen, a combined Latin/Kana keyboard, and a full 68040 processor.
 The other models were all charcoal grey with darker grey trim, came with a variety of displays (active/passive matrix; color or greyscale), and used the 68LC040 processor (a low-cost variant without a math coprocessor).
 The full-sized keyboard with 12 function keys, and 640×480 resolution display was consistent across the family.

 Optional internal modem

 The modem was developed with Global Village, and is a unique two-part design.
 The transceiver with the modem connector is installed in the back, and the modem itself is located next to the CPU daughter card.
 It was a V.32terbo, and had a top rate of 19.2 KB/s, but only with other V.32terbo modems as there was no official standard.
 Otherwise, it would drop to 14.4 KB/s.
 Due to a bug with the new combined printer/modem port, the driver had to be upgraded to 2.5.5, and the Chooser was replaced in the GV install.